marcelgoh/marcelgoh.github.io/misc/index.md

 + [proofmac.tex](https://raw.githubusercontent.com/marcelgoh/marcelgoh.github.io/master/misc/tex-macros/proofmac.tex) (Proof figures)

 If you use LaTeX and want your documents to kind of look like my Plain TeX documents, I have a LaTeX `.sty` [file](https://raw.githubusercontent.com/marcelgoh/marcelgoh.github.io/master/misc/tex-macros/gohlatex.sty) that sort of approximates it.
 You can see a demo I prepared ([LaTeX](https://raw.githubusercontent.com/marcelgoh/marcelgoh.github.io/master/misc/tex-macros/gohlatex-demo.tex)/[PDF]({{ site.baseurl }}/misc/tex-macros/gohlatex-demo.pdf)).
 I'm not going to keep this updated though, so if you like the style you should consider switching to Plain TeX.
+Terms and conditions apply.
+GohLaTeX should not be used to typeset machine learning documents.

 ### Other